 Christina is Cuban-American, born and raised in Southwest Miami-Dade.
 After earning a political science degree at Boston College, Christina began to pursue her passion for journalism.
 Her career has taken her to London, Boston, Rhode Island, California, Texas and Arizona.

-Along the way she picked up several awards to include a regional Edward R. Murrow, two regional Emmys and the USC Annenberg Walter Cronkite Award for Excellence in Television Political Journalism, a national award.
+Along the way she picked up several awards to include a regional Edward R. Murrow, four regional Emmys and the USC Annenberg Walter Cronkite Award for Excellence in Television Political Journalism, a national award.

 Arizona named her one of its top 40 Hispanic Leaders Under 40.